zegelin/docker.github.io/config/daemon/index.md

 To configure the Docker daemon using a JSON file, create a file at `/etc/docker/daemon.json` on Linux systems, or `C:\ProgramData\docker\config\daemon.json` on Windows.
-On MacOS go to the whale in the taskbar > Preferences > Daemon > Advanced.
+On MacOS go to the whale icon in the menu bar > Preferences > Daemon > Advanced.

 Here's what the configuration file looks like: